OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 #### Remediation

-For every endpoint that needs to be protected, implement a mechanism that checks the session ID or token of the user:

-- If there is no session ID or token, the user may not have been authenticated before;
-- If a session ID or token exists, make sure that it is valid and that it grants the user with sufficient privileges to allow the user to access the endpoint.

-If any of these two conditions raise an issue, reject the request and do not allow the user to access the endpoint.
+For every endpoint that needs to be protected, implement a mechanism that checks the session ID or token of the user.
+If a session ID or token exists, make sure that it is valid and that the associated user has sufficient privileges to access the resource.
+If the session ID or token is missing or invalid, reject the request and do not allow the user to access the endpoint.

-Authentication always need to be handled in the server side code and should never rely on client-side controls only.
-Client-side controls can be used to improve the user workflow and only allow specific actions, but there always need to be the server-side counterpart that defines what a user is allowed to access.
+Authorization must always be performed in server side code and should never rely on client-side controls only.

 Ideally, authentication mechanisms shouldn't be implemented from scratch but built on top of proven frameworks.
 Many popular frameworks provide ready-made functionality for authentication and session management.
 If the app uses framework APIs for authentication, make sure to check the security documentation of these frameworks and verify that the recommended best practices have been followed.
 Security guides for common frameworks are available at the following links: